Get more information about University of North Carolina at Chapel Hill by clicking links below:

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the applicants UNC accepts.
+The information regarding admissions below may give you an idea of the applicants University of North Carolina at Chapel Hill accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted